About this guide

 - Indigenous and Indigenous-related Harvard Collections and Projects

 If users believe there are relevant collections or materials missing from this guide, please let the guide author know as this guide is a continual work in progress.

-The guide author also has a quarterly newsletter on current Native American and Indigenous studies events and resources at Harvard and beyond, feel free to sign up here.
+The guide author also has a quarterly newsletter on current Native American and Indigenous studies events and resources at Harvard and beyond.

 This guide would like to acknowledge that Harvard University is located on the traditional and ancestral land of the Massachusett, the original inhabitants of what is now known as Boston and Cambridge.
 We pay respect to the people of the Massachusett Tribe, past and present, and honor the land itself which remains sacred to the Massachusett People.